Escoles-Sentinella/Impact-on-psychological-wellbeing/README.md

 # Impact-on-psychological-wellbeing
-Anonymized data used in the paper "Impact of COVID-19 pandemic on the psychological wellbeing of adolescents by gender identity"
+Anonymized data used in the paper "Impact of COVID-19 pandemic on the psychological wellbeing of adolescents by gender identity".

+For additional information, contact us in ceeiscat@iconcologia.net.